-AT-007 is currently in pivotal-stage development for treatment of Galactosemia and will move into clinical studies for SORD Deficiency and PMM2-CDG in 2021.
+AT-007 is currently in pivotal-stage development for treatment of Galactosemia and SORD Deficiency.

 Galactosemia is a rare, slowly progressing metabolic disease caused by a genetic inability to break down the sugar galactose.
 Aldose Reductase converts galactose into galactitol, a toxic metabolite that builds up in tissues and organs and can cause long-term disease complications.
 Galactosemia has no known cure or approved treatment.

 AT-007 was evaluated in a Phase 1/2 Registrational Study (ACTION-Galactosemia) of adult patients with Galactosemia.
 The study confirmed that AT-007 was safe and well tolerated.
 AT-007 decreased levels of galactitol, a key biomarker of Aldose Reductase function, in all treated patients without increasing galactose levels or levels of other galactose metabolites (such as Gal1P).
 The reduction in galactitol was rapid, beginning on the first day of treatment, and sustained over one month of treatment; dose-dependent; and statistically significant at the higher doses of 20 & 40 mg/kg.
 At the 20 mg/kg dose, an approximately 50% reduction in galactitol was observed compared to baseline levels.
 The pharmacokinetic results showed that AT-007 plasma concentrations increased linearly in a dose-dependent manner and support once-daily dosing.

 The ACTION-Galactosemia Kids registrational Phase 3 study was designed to evaluate the impact of AT-007 vs. placebo on clinical outcomes over time in 47 children aged 2-17 with Galactosemia.